Do I have to pay my fees before I can register?

 Where do I take my placement test(s)?

 Please check STU-VIEW for the availability of test dates and times.
-You are encouraged to book your appointment on the basis of the most convenient date and time, rather than the campus location.
+You are encouraged to book your appointment on the basis of the most convenient date and time, rather than the

 When do I need to take my assessment?